 - Purchased BCS walk-behind tractor, the first mechanized tool in the garden’s history.

-- Initiated student project in Geography 280A on inclusive garden mapping for the visually impaired in partnership with Disability Services.
+- Initiated student project in Geography 280A on inclusive garden mapping for the visually impaired in partnership with Accessible Ed & Disability Resources.

-- Initiated student project in Welding to fabricate wheelchair accessible garden beds using principles of universal design in partnership with Disability Services.
+- Initiated student project in Welding to fabricate wheelchair accessible garden beds using principles of universal design in partnership with Accessible Ed & Disability Resources.

-- Constructed accessible picnic table with moveable benches following universal design principles in ongoing partnership with Disability Services.
+- Constructed accessible picnic table with moveable benches following universal design principles in ongoing partnership with Accessible Ed & Disability Resources.

 - Helped to form evolving partnership focused on the collaborative stewardship of the wetlands and Oregon white oak woodlands of the Portland Community College Rock Creek Environmental Studies Center (RCESC) with: